adasprilla/TouchPad-Gestures/.github/ISSUE_TEMPLATE/Bug_report.md

 ---
-name: Bug report
+name: New Issue
-about: Create a report to help us improve
+about: Create a new issue report

 ---

-Before creating a new issue, please follow each step in the TROUBLESHOOTING section of the main README.md.
+Before creating a new issue, please follow each step in the TROUBLESHOOTING section of the main README.

 ```
-Paste the output of libinput-gestures -l here
+Run libinput-gestures -l on the command line and paste the output here.
 ```

-**Describe the bug**
+**Describe the issue**
-A clear and concise description of what the bug is.
+A clear and concise description of what the issue is.